Human rights in the Philippines: Arroyo administration (2001–2010)

+Maguindanao massacre

 Sichi Bustamante-Gandinao

 Sichi Bustamante-Gandinao was a peasant organizer in Salay, Misamis Oriental.
 She was the chair of the Misamis Oriental Farmers Organization and the coordinator of the party list group Bayan Muna.
 She was also an outspoken critic of the actions the Citizens' Armed Force Geographical Unit (CAFGU), and how they disrupt the relatively peaceful communities in Misamis Oriental.
 Philip Alston was a UN Rapporteur, who had Gandinao as a testimony to the extrajudicial killings, and other violations of human rights the military was practicing, whether it was the military is contested by the Military.
 The Alston report was published in 2008, which highlighted these abuses through the United Nations General Assembly.
 In March 2007, however, Gandinao, together with her husband and daughter, was walking home after a day of doing farm work.
 Gandinao was then shot four times by two men on a motorcycle heading towards a nearby military camp, while Gandinao's family helplessly watched the attack.
 The local officials and passers-by all told Gandinao's husband and daughter that they were too busy to tend to the bleeding Gandinao.
 According to reports, after two hours of bleeding profusely, the assailants went back to the scene of the crime and even watched the entire ordeal of Gandinao.
 Her husband had to carry her to the Cagayan de Oro ambulance, which took another hour to get to the actual hospital.
 In the Cagayan de Oro hospital, Gandinao was pronounced dead on arrival.